ga-wdi-boston/rails-api-study/study.md

 ## The Request-Response Cycle in Rails

-Starting with a client making a GET request to a particular URL, describe how the parts of Rails interact to produce and send a web request.
+Starting with a client making a GET request to a particular URL, describe how the parts of Rails interact to produce and send a response.

 ```md
 <!-- your answer here -->